Corporate Social Responsibility (CSR): definition and principles

-This article provides a practical explanation of the term Corporate Social Responsibility (CSR).
+Corporate Social Responsibility: this article provides a practical explanation of the term Corporate Social Responsibility (CSR).
 After reading this article, you will have better insight into the form of entrepreneurship aimed at economic achievement, with respect for the social side, within the ecological boundary conditions: the triple P approach.
 The article starts with the definition of CSR, followed by reasons why CSR is important and gaining popularity.
 The article also contains information about the Tripe P. Enjoy reading!

 What is Corporate Social Responsibility (CSR)?